 Fielding restrictions: Guests playing in the same or a lower division than the one in which their team is rostered (“playing down”) are subject to the following restrictions: guests can field in any of the following positions (no order implied): pitcher, catcher or right field, subject to the usual restrictions on gender balance in the field.

-Batting restrictions: All guests must bat as low as possible in the batting order, subject to the rule regarding sex of batters.
-Exception: a guest may enter the batting line-up as a substitute at any place in the line-up, subject to the rule regarding sex of batters, as long as the player they are replacing has completed at least one turn at bat.
+Batting restrictions: All guests must bat as low as possible in the batting order, subject to the rule regarding BH size of batters.
+Exception: a guest may enter the batting line-up as a substitute at any place in the line-up, subject to the rule regarding BH size of batters, as long as the player they are replacing has completed at least one turn at bat.

 Note that a “guest” is a player rostered to another team: this is not the same as a “new player”, who is not rostered to another MSL team, and who is therefore not subject to fielding restrictions.